Are you an expat returning to the UK from Dubai...

 That means income arising in the tax year of return (but before the actual date of return) will not be subject to UK income tax.

-The rules for this are quite different to those applying to the treatment of capital gains.
+The rules for this are quite different from those applying to the treatment of capital gains.

 National Insurance

-National Insurance contributions (NICs) are payable in order for you to qualify for certain benefits including the state pension.
+National Insurance contributions (NICs) are payable in order for you to qualify for certain benefits including the state pension, contributory unemployment benefits, and certain sickness benefits.

 You can make voluntary contributions while you’re abroad.